 I am Professor of Law, Innovation, and Society at Newcastle University Law School.
 Here you will find details of the various aspects of my work, including my teaching, research, publications, and other related activities.

-An over-arching theme recurs in my research is that of the human body.
-As such, much of my research has been at the intersection of political and legal philosophy, ethics, and the law as it pertains to property in the body and human biomaterials.
+One theme which recurs in my research is that of the human body.
+As such, much of my research has been at the intersection of the law, political and legal philosophy, and ethics as it pertains to property in the body and human biomaterials.
 The core of the research is an analysis of arguments pertaining to self-ownership and property rights in separated biomaterials, and how these fit within the common law as it currently stands.

 My research interests are unified by a curiosity in biotechnological advances and innovations, especially how these can be and ought to be dealt with by society.
 As such, other research interests include the law and ethics of reproduction and the reproductive technologies, organ transplantation, rights, and public (health) policy.
-I have been involved in projects, organised and participated in conferences, and published papers on the law and ethics of organ donation, reproductive rights, enhancement, property and human tissue, public health, and animal ethics.
+I have been involved in projects, organised and participated in conferences, and published papers on the law and ethics of organ donation, reproductive rights, enhancement, property and human tissue, public health, and the use of animals in research.
 You can find detailed information on my research activities here and my publications here.